vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 **Target user profile**:

+A person that:
-- has a need to learn and practice a language
+- wants to learn and practice a language
 - wants to remember the meaning and spelling of words in a new language
 - prefers question based testing to learn a language
-- prefer desktop apps over other types
+- prefer desktop apps over other types of apps
-- can type fast
+- is able to type fast
-- prefers typing to mouse interactions
+- prefers typing to using a mouse
 - is reasonably comfortable using CLI apps

-**Value proposition**: helps users learn a language better through a flashcard system
+**Value proposition**: helps users learn a language better through a flashcard system and allows users to track their leaning progress

 ### 6.2 User stories